In a plethora of industries worldwide, there’s been a collective push to eliminate the...

 7. Start Looking for your new home

 Now you have all your ducks in a row when it comes to downsizing – a neat decluttered home, and an idea of what you want in your new property, you can get excited and start searching for your new place.
-If you are moving to a whole new area, or even to a very different style of home to your current place (such as an apartment), be sure to look at recent sales in your chosen area, or even purchase a suburb profile from RPData.
+If you are moving to a whole new area, or even to a very different style of home to your current place, be sure to look at recent sales in your chosen area, or even purchase a suburb profile from RPData.

 A suburb profile will indicate current average property prices, and will also provide demographic information such as the age and interests of people in the area which will ensure you are moving to an area of like-minded people.